achew22/Mars/README.md

   To run the application:
     - Run './bin/parse instructions.txt' to run the application.
-      - './bin/parse' starts the application, and 'instructions.txt' is a file that is passed in to be evaluated and executed by the program.

   To run tests:
     - Run 'rspec' to run all tests.